liangjj/bcs.mps/README.md

-hf.mps
+bcs.mps
 ======

-transform a slater determinant to matrix product states representation, and probably then do Gutzwiller projection and end up with a spin MPS
+transform a bcs-type wavefunction to matrix product states representation, and probably then do Gutzwiller projection and end up with a spin MPS